pseudorandomuser/pseudorandomuser.github.io/docs/privacy.md

 This is necessary to display this website and to ensure stability and security.
 This constitutes a legitimate interest of [GitHub Inc.](https://github.com/) in accordance with [Article 6 (1) sentence 1 lit. f GDPR](https://gdpr-info.eu/art-6-gdpr/).

 I do not have direct access to this data, but only receive an anonymous, statistical summary.
 This includes the frequency of each page viewed and the number of unique visitors.
-I do not aggregate, scrape or otherwise process this data with any other data in any way.
-No other means of tracking through external analytics providers of any kind is implemented.
+I do not scrape, aggregate with any other data or otherwise process this data in any way.
+No other means of tracking through external analytics providers of any kind are implemented.

 ## Social media